tigergraph/ecosys/demos/guru_scripts/docker/tutorial/4.x/VectorSearch.md

 result = vectorSearch(VectorAttributes, QueryVector, K, optionalParam)
 ```
 ### Function name and return type
 In GSQL, we support top-k ANN (approximate nearest neighbor) vector search via the function `vectorSearch()`, which will return the top k most similar vectors to an input `QueryVector`.
-The result will be assigned to a vertex set varialbe, which can be used by subsequent GSQL query block.
+The result will be assigned to a vertex set variable, which can be used by subsequent GSQL query blocks.
 E.g., `result` will hold the top-k most similar vertices based on their embedding distance to the query embedding.

 ### Parameter
 |Parameter	|Description